Cap-go/website/content/blog/self-hosted-live-updates.md

 That means no more app store delays, quicker bug fixes and content changes, and ensuring your users are always on the app’s latest version.

+I’ve also heard time and time again – large enterprises want to use Live Updates, but strict compliance standards get in the way.
+Until now.

 ## How do self-hosted live updates work?
 Capgo-hosted Live Updates can be configured and deployed easily in Capgo with the Capgo SDK.
 For Self-hosted Live Updates, I’ve added functionality to the Capgo CLI for configuration on your infrastructure.